Protecting Bribie Island NP's Ocean Beach

 BIEPA is advocating strongly for the adoption of practical measures that will begin to reduce impacts on the conservation values of the National Park.
 Many of these measures have been recommended in the Government's own report, the Bribie Island Sustainable Visitor Capacity Management Study, completed in 2022 and released publicly in May 2024.

-The nature of Bribie Island’s Ocean Beach will continue to be degraded while recreational vehicles are permitted access.
+BIEPA acknowledges Queenslander's historic ties to beach driving.
+BIEPA also sees that the nature of Bribie Island’s Ocean Beach will continue to be degraded while recreational vehicles are permitted access in increasing numbers.
 In the absence of a total ban on vehicles, BIEPA calls on all current and future State Governments to deliver a strict management regime that significantly reduces the current level of impact.
 Bribie Island National Park must be managed to protect its natural and cultural values.
-Recreational vehicles should not be allowed to continue to diminish these values.
+High numbers of recreational vehicles travelling in ecologically sensitive areas, and at times that disrupt the breeding habits of threatened species should not be allowed to diminish these values.

 The following principles broadly reflect BIEPA’s position in response to the State Government’s Bribie Island National Park and Recreation Area: Sustainable Visitor Capacity and Management Study.